yakkala1/system-design-primer/README.md

 ### When to update the cache

-<u>**Since you can only store a limited amount of data in cache, you'll need to determine which cache update strategy works best for your use case.**</u>
+<ins>Since you can only store a limited amount of data in cache, you'll need to determine which cache update strategy works best for your use case.</ins>

 #### Cache-aside